May 2020 Update:

 A. You may be asked to view pre-course videos, but the coursebook will be provided when you arrive to the course.
 The instructor will thoroughly cover all material.
 The exam is open-book and is taken after the course, up to one month after the course date.
 See above for the list of steps to becoming a Level I certified coach.

 Q. Do I need to bring anything with me to the course?

-A. Breakfast and lunch will be provided by the course host.
+A. Breakfast and lunch will be provided by the in-person course host.
 If you have any dietary restrictions or food allergies, please bring your own meals.
 Please bring a water bottle to refill throughout the weekend and a pen or digital materials for taking notes.
 There is no running during the course, but you are welcome to dress comfortably.

 Q. Can I earn any Continuing Education Credits for taking and passing the Level I Coaching Certification course?

 A. The American Council on Exercise certifies that the Level I Coaching Certification course equates to 1.6 CEU for ACE Continuing Education Credit.
 The American College of Sports Medicine’s Professional Education Committee certifies that this offering meets the criteria for 16.0 credit hours of ACSM Continuing Education Credit.
 Upon completion of the RRCA Coaching Certification requirements, you must email firstname.lastname@example.org to obtain CEC codes or certificates for ACE and/or ACSM credits.

 Q. I’ve just updated my First Aid and CPR.
 Do I need to send you a copy?